-The best news–it works just as well as my old stuff!
-I actually even like the bodywash better!
+The best news–it all works great!
+I love the shampoo and conditioner–it doesn’t leave any residue in my hair or leave it feeling dry and brittle.
+I actually even like the bodywash better than anything else I’ve used before!
 It’s way more moisturizing and I find that my skin doesn’t feel as “stripped” as it did before.
 (Honestly, I didn’t realize that it felt “stripped” at all until I used it and realized what my skin should naturally feel like post-shower, haha!)

 All three have a really pretty smelling light citrusy scent, and they are a great price point, too!
 Note: DEFINITELY go with the “Daily Shampoo” and “Daily Conditioner“–they’ve come out with a new line of shampoos and conditioners but I haven’t heard good things about them.
 The “daily” products get my stamp of approval, though!

 Anyway, if you’re like me and want to start using more “better for you products” but don’t know where to begin–I’d say this is a great place to start!